 The Title IX Coordinator may initiate a new Violence Risk Assessment to determine if it is necessary for an emergency removal to take place pending the outcome of the appeal.
 This process would be subject to the same emergency appeal procedures detailed above.

-If the original sanctions include separation from the College, Moravian College may place holds on official transcripts, diplomas, graduations, and course registration pending the outcome of an appeal.
+If the original sanctions include separation from the University, Moravian University may place holds on official transcripts, diplomas, graduations, and course registration pending the outcome of an appeal.
 The Respondent may request a stay of these holds from the Title IX Coordinator within two (2) business days of the notice of the sanctions.
 The request will be evaluated by the Title IX Coordinator or designee, whose determination is final.

 - Decisions on appeal are to be deferential to the original decision, making changes to the finding only when there is clear error and to the sanction(s)/corrective action(s) only when there is a compelling justification to do so.